Day 366: Sharing is Caring

 Making a display of our creation forces us to get even better.
 One needs a deep understanding of something to be able to explain it with words.
 Looking at pictures or videos or our ties allows us to see things we may not notice during the process of tying.
 This is the very purpose of this challenge.

-As we open yourself to share our passion of rope, always remember that we are forever students of our craft.
+As we open ourselves to share our passion for rope, always remember that we are forever students of our craft.
 The more we open up, the more we need to constantly challenge ourselves to do better.
 Like a friend once told me “You are too old to teach when you are too old to learn” (naughtysocks)

 A full year of challenge is complete, and many questions arise.
 What have you mastered?
 What do you want to learn next?
 What do you want to create now?

 Look back a the different activities, which one do you want to explore again?
 What would you do differently?
 Don’t be afraid to go back to where it started, there is something amazingly powerful in looking at the basics from a more knowledgeable perspective.

 Doing a retrospective of your adventures so far will bring the answers and questions you may need to continue your journey.
 Take the time to look at your desires and fears.
 How your risk profile and boundaries have been shaped by different experiences.
 What is different from when you started?
 What style defines your craft now?

 The rope365 program doesn’t stop here for sure, there are many concepts we haven’t got the chance to tap into yet.
 Looking into the possibilities of using a hardpoint for even more body positions, more playful techniques or exploring higher risk profile activities could be what will come next.
-The strong foundations built in this first year is essential before venturing into a more difficult and dangerous path.
+The strong foundations built in this first year are essential before venturing into a more difficult and dangerous path.